Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 #### Intersection types

-Intersection types are special *non-denotable* types used to express the fact that a value belongs to *several* types at the same time.
+Intersection types are special *non-denotable* types used to express the fact that a value belongs to *all* of *several* types at the same time.

-Intersection type of two types $A$ and $B$ is denoted $A \amp B$ and is defined as the [greatest lower bound][Greatest lower bound] of its components $GLB(A, B)$.
+Intersection type of two types $A$ and $B$ is denoted $A \amp B$ and is equivalent to the [greatest lower bound][Greatest lower bound] of its components $GLB(A, B)$.
-Thus, the procedure to calculate GLB may be used to *normalize* an intersection type.
+Thus, the normalization procedure for GLB may be used to *normalize* an intersection type.

-This also means intersection types are commutative and associative, meaning that $A \amp B$ is the same type as $B \amp A$, and $A \amp (B \amp C)$ is the same type as $A \amp B \amp C$.
+> Note: this means intersection types are commutative and associative (following the GLB properties); e.g., $A \amp B$ is the same type as $B \amp A$, and $A \amp (B \amp C)$ is the same type as $A \amp B \amp C$.

-> Note: for presentation purposes, we will order intersection type operands lexicographically based on their notation.
+> Note: for presentation purposes, we will henceforth order intersection type operands lexicographically based on their notation.

+When needed, the compiler may *approximate* an intersection type to a *denotable concrete* type using [type approximation][Type approximation].

 One of the main uses of intersection types are [smart casts][Smart casts].